Moxonidine GX (Moxonidine)

 Who Should Not Take Moxonidine GX

-Do not take Moxonidine GX if you: are allergic to moxonidine or any ingredients listed; are pregnant or think you may be pregnant; are breastfeeding (as it passes into breast milk); are aged 75 years or more; have heart problems such as heart failure or abnormal rhythm; have severe kidney disease.
-Do not give to children under 16 years as safety has not been established.
+Do not take Moxonidine GX if you are allergic to moxonidine or any of its ingredients, are pregnant or breastfeeding, are over 75 years old, have heart problems, or have severe kidney disease.

 Medical Conditions to Discuss